hddm-devs/hddm/README.rst

   values are measured compared to other methods using maximum likelihood for individual subjects (i.e. `DMAT`_ or `fast-dm`_).

-* Heavily optimized likelihood functions for speed.
+* Heavily optimized likelihood functions for speed (Navarro & Fuss, 2009).

 * Flexible creation of complex models tailored to specific hypotheses (e.g. separate drift-rate or other parameters for different task